 - 6 large eggs

 - 2 tsp (10ml) vanilla extract

-- Place the bread cubes in a buttered 9x13" baking dish.
+- Place the bread cubes in a buttered 9×13″ baking dish.

 - In a large bowl, whisk together the rest of the ingredients.
-Slowly and evenly pour over top of the bread cubes.
-Gently press down all the bread so all of it gets soaked into the mixture.
+Slowly and evenly pour over top of the bread.
+Using a rubber spatula, gently press down on the bread so all of it gets soaked into the egg mixture.
 Cover and refrigerate for 1 hour or overnight.